What to Do after Embryo Transfer to Increase Success?

 Sleeping Position after Embryo Transfer

-As was mentioned before, you can resume your everyday life after the embryo transfer.
-The embryo needs a ready uterus and a thick lining to be implanted; so you can sleep and loll in any comfortable position.
+As mentioned, you can resume your everyday life after the embryo transfer.
+The embryo needs a ready uterus and a thick lining to be implanted so you can sleep and loll in any comfortable position.
 However, some doctors believe that placing a pillow under the legs can increase blood flow in the pelvic area and help the embryo's implantation.

 Climbing Stairs after IVF Transfer